 Conversations are being instigated by celebrities every day, even indirectly.
-There are tens of celebrities on Twitter, not to mention Instagram, with tens of millions of followers, some of whom even have more than 100 million followers. #MeToo first surfaced a decade ago at the keyboard of activist Taran Burke, but with one tweet from Alyssa Milano, a worldwide movement was launched.
+There are tons of celebrities on Twitter, not to mention Instagram, with tens of millions of followers, some of whom even have more than 100 million followers. #MeToo first surfaced a decade ago at the keyboard of activist Taran Burke, but with one tweet from Alyssa Milano, a worldwide movement was launched.
 Burke has said that after watching her movement grow in slow waves over the years, seeing it grow en masse “has been pretty amazing.”
 Simply being famous provides a wider platform for celebrities to get a message across.
-When Michelle Obama took to Twitter to raise awareness for kidnapped Nigerian girls, the world paid attention.
+When Michelle Obama took to Twitter in 2016 to raise awareness for kidnapped Nigerian girls, the world paid attention.
 The minute Kim Kardashian took up the cause for prison reform, she was able to meet with President Trump at the White House.
-And after Taylor Swift broke her long-held silence on politics, voter registration spiked by 65,000 new registered voters in the first 24 hours.
+And in 2018, after Taylor Swift broke her long-held silence on politics, voter registration spiked by 65,000 new registered voters in the first 24 hours.

 Using Old Tactics to Change The World